Stochastic Optimal Control via Local Occupation Measures: Extensions

-\subsection{Example: Optimal gene regulation for protein expression}
+\subsection{Example: optimal gene regulation for protein expression}

-In order to demonstrate the effectiveness of the proposed local occupation measure framework for the optimal control of jump processes, we consider here the problem of protein regulation in a cell.
-We assume that the protein expression is biologically implemented via a simple biocircuit as shown in Figure \ref{fig:biocircuit}.

-The biocircuit is modeled as a jump process reflecting the stochastic nature of chemical reactions in cellular environments due to low molecular copy numbers \cite{gillespie1992rigorous}.
-The resultant jump process has three states encoding the molecular counts of protein $x_1$, active promoter $x_2$ and inactive promoter $x_3$.
-The expression of protein can be controlled indirectly via the activation kinetics of the promoter.
-The resultant jump process is summarized by the following transitions with associated rates:
+We demonstrate the efficacy of the local occupation measure framework for the control of jump processes with an example from cellular biology.
+Specifically, we consider the problem of optimal regulation of protein expression through actuation of the promoter kinetics in the biocircuit.
+The biocircuit is modeled as a jump process reflecting the stochastic nature of chemical reactions in cellular environments with low molecular copy numbers \cite{gillespie1992rigorous}.
+The associated jump process has three states encoding the molecular counts of protein ($x_1$), active promoter ($x_2$), and inactive promoter ($x_3$) undergoing jump transitions in response to the following chemical reactions with associated rates:

+The expression of protein can be controlled indirectly via the activation and inactivation rates of the promoter.
 Admissible control actions $u$ are constrained to lie within the interval $U = [0,1]$.
-Moreover, we assume a deterministic initial condition $x(0) \sim \delta_{(0,1,0)}$ and exploit that due to the reaction invariant $x_2(t) + x_3(t) = x_2(0) + x_3(0)$ the state space $X$ is effectively two-dimensional, i.e., we eliminate $x_3(t) = 1 - x_2(t)$.
+Moreover, we assume a deterministic initial condition $x_0 \sim \delta_{(0,1,0)}$ and exploit that due to the reaction invariant $x_{t,2} + x_{t,3} = x_{0,2} + x_{0,3}$ the state space $X$ is effectively two-dimensional, i.e., we eliminate $x_{t,3} = 1 - x_{t,2}$.
 It can be easily verified that, after elimination of the reaction invariant, the state space of the jump process is given by